chooiyew/Aircraft-Seat-Allocation-System/README.md

 # Aircraft-Seat-Allocation-System

-This C program can read passengers' data from [WithReserve.dat](/WithReserve.dat/) and [NoReserve.dat](/NoReserve.dat/) and allocate the seats in Airbus A320 accordingly with minimized moment in both X and Y direction as shown in figure below.
-The passengers' weight data was extrapolated from their age and mean body weight for different age groups to calculate the moment of the A320 aircraft.
+This C program can read passengers' data from [WithReserve.dat](/WithReserve.dat/) and [NoReserve.dat](/NoReserve.dat/) and allocate the seats in Airbus A320 accordingly with the goal of achieving smallest moment in both X and Y direction as shown in [[Figure 1](#figure1)] below.
+The passengers' weight data was extrapolated from their age using mean body weight data for different age groups to calculate the moment of the A320 aircraft.
 The output of the program will be in .csv file with the title of [PassengerList.csv](/PassengerList.csv/).

 Both the .dat files and the code can be modified to suit different needs.